sodium cocoyl isethionate

 Learn all about sodium cocoyl isethionate, including how it's made, and why Puracy uses sodium cocoyl isethionate in our products.

-What Is Sodium Cocoyl Isethionate?
+What is Sodium Cocoyl Isethionate?

 How Is Sodium Cocoyl Isethionate Made?